SDSU COVID-19 Testing and Vaccine Programs

 - Sign up for an appointment with one of the no-appointment County of San Diego vaccination sites, where vaccines are available each day without an appointment, or the Imperial County vaccination sites.

-- Schedule an appointment at Student Health Services via HealtheConnect
+- Students may schedule an appointment at Student Health Services via HealtheConnect

 - Contact your primary care physician or other healthcare provider.

 - Vaccines are also available by appointment at clinics, pharmacies and certain stores, such as Ralphs, Albertsons/Vons/Pavilions, CVS, Walgreens, and Rite Aid.